Presbyterian Beliefs and Practices and Presbyterian Faith

 Here's what I told her: If you want to understand Presbyterianism, don't start with our worship style or our building architecture.
 Start with what we believe about God and how that shapes everything else we do.

-Where Presbyterian Churches Come From
+Where Presbyterian Beliefs Come From

 The Presbyterian Church traces back to the Protestant Reformation in the 1500s.
 A French theologian named John Calvin and a Scottish reformer named John Knox led the charge to reform Christianity based on what Scripture actually teaches, not what tradition had added over the centuries.